BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/SAMM-1.5.1.md

 ##### ASSESSMENT
 * Does your organization gather information about new vulnerability issues?
-- Every team knows whom to contact about newly found vulnerability issues. (no, some teams, half of the teams, yes)
+  - Every team knows whom to contact about newly found vulnerability issues.
-- All contracts with subcontractors require them to report security flaws they discover. (no, some, half, yes)
+  - All contracts with subcontractors require them to report security flaws they discover.
-- Feeds about vulnerability issues are monitored. (no, some, half, yes)
+  - Feeds about vulnerability issues are monitored.
-- The company regularly checks for new sources for vulnerabilities. (no, yearly, half a year, every month)
+  - The company regularly checks for new sources for vulnerabilities.
 * Are vulnerability issues filtered to dedicated project, used hardware and software stacks?
-- Every project documents all used hardware and software, including 3rd party. (no, for some projects, for half the projects, yes)
+  - Every project records all used hardware and software, including 3rd party.
-- A newly found vulnerability is immediately transmitted to all affected teams. (no, some, half, yes)
+  - A newly found vulnerability is immediately transmitted to all affected teams.
 * Are there project teams after final (serial) release responsible for these issues?
-- Every team or part of it has to maintain their project after the release (including security concerns). (no, for some projects, for half the projects, yes)
+  - Every team or part of it has to maintain their project after the release (including security concerns).
   - Developers consider 3rd party libraries in their development and testing lifecycle.

 ##### RESULTS